 Before the enactment of the FAST Act, the Board of Governors required the Reserve Banks to transfer excess earnings to the Treasury as interest on Federal Reserve notes after providing for the costs of operations, payment of dividends, and reservation of an amount necessary to equate surplus with capital paid-in.
-The Federal Reserve Act, as amended by the FAST Act effective December 4, 2015, now requires that any amounts of the surplus funds of the Reserve Banks that exceed, or would exceed, the aggregate limitation of \$10 billion shall be transferred to the Board of Governors for transfer to the Treasury.
+The Federal Reserve Act, as amended by the FAST Act effective December 4, 2015, requires that any amounts of the surplus funds of the Reserve Banks that exceed, or would exceed, the aggregate surplus limitation of \$10 billion shall be transferred to the Board of Governors for transfer to the Treasury.
 The Bank remits excess earnings to the Treasury after providing for the cost of operations, payment of dividends, and reservation of an amount necessary to maintain surplus at the Bank's allocated portion of the \$10 billion aggregate surplus limitation.
 Remittances to the Treasury are made on a weekly basis.
-The amount of the remittances to the Treasury: Interest on Federal Reserve notes" in the Statements of Income and Comprehensive Income.
-The amount of the remittances to the Treasury: Required by the Federal Reserve Act, as amended by the FAST Act is reported as "Earnings remittances to the Treasury: Required by the Federal Reserve Act, as amended by the FAST Act is reported as "Earnings remittances to the Treasury: Required by the Federal Reserve Act, as amended by the FAST Act is reported as "Earnings remittances to the Treasury: Required by the Federal Reserve Act, as amended by the FAST Act is reported as the Treasury in the Statements of Income and Comprehensive Income.
-The amount of Comprehensive Income.
-The amount of the remainters of Condition.
+The amount of the remittances to the Treasury that were required under the Board of Governor's policy is reported as "Earnings remittances to the Treasury: Interest on Federal Reserve notes" in the Statements of Operations.
+The amount of the remittances to the Treasury that are required by the FAST Act is reported as "Earnings remittances to the Treasury: Required by the Federal Reserve Act" in the Statements of Operations.
+The amount due to the Treasury is reported as "Accrued remittances to the Treasury" in the Statements of Condition.
 See Note 12 for additional information on earnings remittances to the Treasury.

 Under the previous Board of Governor's policy, if earnings during the year were not sufficient to provide for the costs of operations, payment of dividends, and equating surplus and capital paid-in, remittances to the Treasury were suspended, and under the FAST Act, if earnings during the year are not sufficient to provide for the costs of operations, payment of dividends, and maintaining surplus at an amount equal to the Bank's allocated portion of the \$10 billion aggregate surplus limitation, remittances to the Treasury are suspended.
-A deferred asset is recorded that represents the amount of net earnings a Reserve Bank will need to realize before remittances to the Treasury resume.
-This deferred asset is periodically reviewed for impairment.
+This decrease in earnings remittances to the Treasury results in a deferred asset that represents the amount of net earnings a Reserve Bank will need to realize before remittances to the Treasury resume.